delta34377/dogleg/docs/readme.md

 3. Current progress status
 4. Specific file you're working on

-Key context: "I'm building Dogleg, a social golf app like Instagram for golf.
+Key context: "I'm building Dogleg, a social golf app like Strava/Instagram for golf.
 I have 22k courses in Supabase, need help with [specific feature].
 Here's my README and current code..."

 ## 🔗 Resources